MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-beta/tutorial-entitlement-management.md

 ## Prerequisites

+To successfully complete this tutorial, make sure you have the required prerequisites:

 1. To use the Azure AD entitlement management, you must have one of the following licenses:
     - Azure AD Premium P2
     - Enterprise Mobility + Security (EMS) E5 license
 1. Entitlement management is available in the beta version of Microsoft Graph PowerShell.
 Run the following command to set your profile to beta.

       ```powershell
       Select-MgProfile -Name 'beta'
       ```

 1. Microsoft Graph PowerShell using a global administrator role and the appropriate permissions.
 For this tutorial, the `User.ReadWrite.All`, `Group.ReadWrite.All`, and `EntitlementManagement.ReadWrite.All` delegated permissions are required.
 To set the permissions in Microsoft Graph PowerShell, run;